ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 RMM can automatically provision a virtual server instance of VPC.
 Enable the wave level setting `Autoprovision` and then configure RMM with necessary details.
 Use these steps to use the auto-provision feature:

 1. Click **Clouduser** menu under **Configuration** main menu on left side.
-2. Click **Add**, and the Add Cloud** form will pop up.
+2. Click **Add**, and the Add Cloud** form will open.
 Enter appropriate details for the following fields:
     - Name
     - Select {{site.data.keyword.vpc_short}} as Cloud Provider
     - Select required Region where you want to auto provision virtual server instance
     - Enter valid API key for your {{site.data.keyword.cloud_notm}} account
     - Once all details are filled, click **Add**
 3. Open wave where operation needs to be performed
-4. Click text ’Not Configured’, next to ‘Autoprovision’ label, a pop up opens:
+4. Click text ’Not Configured’, next to ‘Autoprovision’ label, a pop-up opens:
     - Select added clouduser as **Environment**
     - Select region where virtual server instance needs to be provisioned
     - Subnet name and VPC name are optional.
 If entered, these would be default names for VPC and Subnet during provision of virtual server instance